Fibromyalgia Basics

 If muscle fibers harboring an MTP cannot maintain a constant energy output, healthy fibers in other areas of the muscle get sucked in to doing the work.
 This may cause an overload of the recruited muscle fibers up to an inch away and could lead to the development of new MTPs.
 “As a result, MTP-related pain spreads within a muscle and the power output from it further decreases,” says Ge.

 Spreading the “MTP love” is the fact that muscles must work in pairs.
 When you contract a muscle, the spinal cord neurons tell the opposite muscle in the pair to relax.
-However, when a muscle harbors an MTP, the relaxation signal going to the other muscle is weakened.3 “This means the contracting muscle has to work harder to achieve the same movement, leading to muscle overuse and fatigue,” says Ge.
+However, when a muscle harbors an MTP, the relaxation signal going to the other muscle is weakened.3 “This means the contracting muscle works harder to achieve the same movement, leading to muscle overuse and fatigue in fibromyalgia,” says Ge.

 MTPs cause muscle tug-of-wars that quickly wear you out!